sahassan012/IllinoisLicensePlateSearch/README.md

 # Illinois License Plate Search
 ## About
-This program uses hashing to efficiently process fines against cars with specialized Illinois license plates.
+This program uses a hashing algorithm to process fines against cars with specialized Illinois license plates.
 It uses an implementation of a hashtable data structure and a hash function to yield O(1) retrieval of total fines associated with a given specialized plate.

 ## How it works
 User is prompted to enter a hash table size which the hashing algorithm uses to build the hash table.
 The user also enters a .txt filename parse through data (license plates and each fine).